-The Index includes companies that are systematically important to the defense sector and are involved with the development, manufacture, operation, and support of U.S. defense, military, homeland security, and space operations that are listed on the New York Stock Exchange or quoted on the NASDAQ National Market.
+The Index includes companies that are systematically important to the defense sector and are involved with the development, manufacture, operation, and support of U.S. defense, military, national/homeland security, and government space operations and that are listed on the New York Stock Exchange or quoted on the NASDAQ National Market.

 To be included in the Index, components must meet the following: